lili7642/Project-Course-Network-Usage-at-Home/LOG.md

 Samuel: 11:00-17:30 (6.5 hours)

 #### Tuesday 28/11
 Mandatory lecture by Stefan and Maya about ethics and rapport writing.
+Added a first implementation of neural network that got 70% accuracy on our own dataset.

-Jesper: 13:15-
+Jesper: 13:15-17:45 (4.5 hours)
 Linus: 13:15-15:15 (2 hours)
-Markus: 13:15-
+Markus: 13:15-17:45 (4.5 hours)
-Samuel: 13:15-
+Samuel: 13:15-17:45 (4.5 hours)